-After training over 20, 000 class members, our instructors have discovered a few simple truths about stage fright.
+After training over 20,000 class members, our instructors have discovered a few simple truths about stage fright and speech anxiety.
 Once you understand these secrets, you too really reduce this fear.

 Below are a few facts about public speaking fear that can help.